Date_TimeZone (Constructor) [line 321]

 Get the DST offset for this time zone

 Returns the DST offset of this time zone, in milliseconds, if the zone observes DST, zero otherwise.
-Currently the DST offset is hard-coded to one hour.
+If the offset is not known, the function returns one hour.

 Returns the DST short name for this time zone, e.g. 'CDT'

-Returns the time zone id for this time zone, i.e. "America/Chicago"
+Returns the time zone id for this time zone, e.g. "America/Chicago"

 Returns the long name for this time zone

 Long form of time zone name, e.g. 'Greenwich Mean Time'.
-Additionally a Date object can be passed in which case the Summer time name will be returned instead if the date falls in Summer time, e.g. 'British Summer Time'.
+Additionally a Date object can be passed in which case the Summer time name will be returned instead if the date falls in Summer time, e.g. 'British Summer Time', or a Boolean can be passed which explicitly specifies whether the date is in Summer time.

 N.B. this is not a unique identifier - for this purpose use the time zone ID.